-Ask pretty much anyone who grew up after the 1980s what their favorite childhood meal was, and they will likely tell you it was spaghetti bolognese.
+Ask pretty much anyone who grew up after the 1980s what their favourite childhood meal was, and they will likely tell you it was spaghetti bolognese.
 Luckily, there’s no need to miss out on the nostalgia of a bowl full of pasta with a rich, tomatoey sauce now you’re vegan.
 Simply swap out the meat for tempeh.

 If you haven’t come across it before, tempeh is similar to tofu.
 Both are made from soy beans, but tofu is made from the curds, whereas tempeh is made from the whole soy bean.
 It’s also fermented, unlike tofu – excellent news for your gut bacteria!
-Tempeh also has a nutty taste, whereas tofu is quite neutral and tends to take on the flavor of whatever it is cooked with.
+Tempeh also has a nutty taste, whereas tofu is quite neutral and tends to take on the flavour of whatever it is cooked with.

 Our easy vegan recipe may be non-canonical in terms of the protein, but the sauce is a classic.
-Crushed tomatoes, garlic, Italian herbs, bay… in short, all the flavors you need from a spag bol.
+Crushed tomatoes, garlic, Italian herbs, bay… in short, all the flavours you need from a spag bol.

 If you’re carb-averse, or fancy something light, serve with spiralised courgette as we have above.
-If you’re looking for a bowl of nostalgic textures and flavors, pile atop a generous portion of wholewheat spaghetti.
+If you’re looking for a bowl of nostalgic textures and flavours, pile atop a generous portion of wholewheat spaghetti.